 - Had large "other" deductions (line 16 on Form 1040, Schedule A)

 - Had large uninsured casualty or theft losses from a Federally declared disaster, or

 - Made large contributions to qualified charities

 Individual itemized deductions may be limited.
 See the Form 1040, Schedule A Instructions to determine what limitations may apply.
 For more information on the difference between itemized deductions and the standard deduction, refer to Publication 17, Your Federal Income Tax for Individuals or the Form 1040 Instructions.
-You may also refer to Topic No. 551 and Publication 501, Exemptions, Standard Deduction, and Filing Information.
+You may also refer to Topic No. 551 and Publication 501, Dependents, Standard Deduction, and Filing Information.